julionc/dotfiles/README.md

 # dotfiles

-My config files for zsh, git and so on
+My config files for fish, git and so on

 # Mac OSX